Need to talk? Call 1800 882 436.

 Key facts

-• Going back to work is an individual decision and can depend on many things.
+• Going back to work after having a baby is an individual decision and can depend on many things.

-• Consider how you might balance the demands of your work with those of caring for your family.
+• Consider how you might balance the demands of your work with those of caring for your family and yourself.

 How do I decide when to return to work?

-Going back to work is an individual decision.
-It can depend on many things, including: your work, your family arrangements, your finances and how your child copes with change.
+Going back to work after having a baby or taking parental leave is an individual decision.
+It can depend on many things, including:

-In Australia, many parents use flexible work arrangements when they have young children.
-Most children have some experience of childcare before starting school.
+Parents often use flexible work arrangements when they have young children.
+Many children have some experience of childcare before starting school.
+Studies show that good quality early education helps children do well in school and in life later on.

 What should I ask my employer?